matomo-org/matomo/README.md

 This will also give you access to a DDEV environment you can use.
 More details can be found in the [DDEV README](.ddev/README.md).

+The repository README is a good starting point for local development setup.

 ## Free trial

 If you do not have a server or don't want to host yourself, you can use our Matomo Cloud service (21 day free trial): https://matomo.org/start-free-analytics-trial/